Pinoy Family Recipes

 Cook the Pasta Just Right

-Make sure to cook your linguine al dente.
-This means the pasta should still have a slight firmness to it.
-Overcooking can make the pasta too soft and less able to hold onto the sauce.
+Make sure to cook your linguine al dente, meaning it should still have a slight firmness when bitten.
+Overcooking makes the pasta too soft and prevents it from holding the sauce well.

 Use Bacon Grease for Extra Flavor

-After cooking the bacon, leave some bacon grease in the pan.
-It adds a smoky, savory flavor that really enhances the dish.
-You’ll be building your sauce on that flavorful base!
+After frying the bacon, keep a bit of the bacon grease in the pan.
+It adds a smoky and savory flavor that enhances the sauce and gives your carbonara a delicious depth.

 Don’t Rush the Sauce